dcorrada/RICEDDARIO/QUEST/README.txt

 ### 2. 3.
 Batch submission

-The QUEST server does not handle more than a thousand of submitted jobs.
+The QUEST server does not handle more than a thousand of submitted jobs (such limit an be configured in the _QUEST.conf_ file).
 With the release 14.5.c a warning message will be sent to the client if the quota has been exceeded:

     WARNING: the server has collected 1000 jobs.
 You should restart the server before submitting another job.